VA Loans vs. USDA Loans

 Mortgage Insurance Requirements

-Like VA loans, an upfront mortgage insurance premium is added to your USDA loan amount.
+An upfront mortgage insurance premium is added to your USDA loan amount, like VA loans.
 The fee is 1% of your base loan amount.

 VA Rehab Loans

-Under the program, your loan amount will be the lower of either the as-completed value of the property – which is its market value upon completion – and the purchase price and the actual cost of the renovations.
-(The latter is referred to as the “acquisition cost.”)
+Under the program, your loan amount will be the lower of either the property’s as-completed value – its appraised market value upon completion – or the acquisition cost, which is the purchase price plus the cost of renovations.

 USDA Housing Repair Loans and Grants